farhnkrnapratma/Ninin/README.md

 ---

-If you don't know how to control the character, just click the HelpButton button.
+If you don't know how to control the character, just click the Help button.

 ![HelpButton](./images/HelpButton.png)

 ---

-For detail information about this game, just click the InfoButton button.
+For detail information about this game, just click the Info button.

 ![InfoButton](./images/InfoButton.png)